LIFE Climate Action

 For the duration of the first LIFE multiannual work programme for 2014-2017, the maximum EU co-financing rate for LIFE action grant projects is 60% of the total eligible project costs.

 Capacity building projects provide financial support to activities required to build the capacity of Member States, including LIFE national or regional contact points, with a view to enabling Member States to participate more effectively in the LIFE Programme.
-A specific call for capacity building projects will be launch on 18 June 2014 and will remain open until the 3rd quarter of 2015 with specific deadlines for sending in an application.
+Applications for a capacity building project can be sent on a rolling basis until 30 September 2015.
 Only one capacity building project will be funded per eligible Member State.

 |Project type||Launch date||Deadline|